kesleygansatao/hello-world/README.md

 # hello-world
 #I'm curious to learn programming.
-I kind a fee this is interesting!
+I kind a feel this is interesting!